 For advice and news, the Alliance of Independent Authors has an advice blog about self-publishing.

 Are you interested in having your e-book available in the library?
-OverDrive is the service that many libraries, including Multnomah County Library, use to provide access to e-books.
+OverDrive is a service that many libraries, including Multnomah County Library, use to provide access to e-books.
 Like publishing houses, self-publishers must fill out a Publisher Application found on OverDrive's Content Reserve site.
 OverDrive has also created a helpful Intro to Digital Distribution pdf for new authors and publishers.
 OverDrive's public contact info can be found here.
 If your e-book is added into the OverDrive catalog, you can then suggest that we purchase it.

 In your creative work, you may find yourself wondering about copyright law and how it applies to you.
 We have quite a few books that provide guidance on these subjects - two of these are The Copyright Handbook: What Every Writer Needs to Know by Stephen Fishman and Fair Use, Free Use, and Use by Permission: How to Handle Copyrights in All Media, by Lee Wilson.
 You’ll find quite a few others under the subject heading Copyright -- United States -- Popular Works.